Google Business Profile: Complete Setup and SEO Guide

 Can I have a Google Business Profile without a physical address?

 Yes.
-Service-area businesses (like plumbers, cleaners, or consultants) can hide their address and show only the areas they serve.
-You still need a real address for verification, but it will not be displayed publicly.
+Service-area businesses such as plumbers, cleaners, and mobile consultants can hide their street address and display only the areas they serve.
+You still need a real address to complete verification, but Google will not show it publicly on the profile.

 How often should I update my Google Business Profile?